 There are currently approximately 20,000 employees, eight non-employee directors and 400 consultants who would be eligible to receive awards under the 2022 Plan.
 The number of awards that an employee may receive under the 2022 Plan is in the discretion of the plan administrator, and no final determination has been made as to the type or amount of awards that will be granted in the future to specific individuals.
 However it is expected that awards made in future years will be very similar to the awards made in 2021 and described in tables in the Compensation Discussion and Analysis.
 No estimate of awards in subsequent years can be provided.
-Accordingly, in lieu of providing information regarding benefits that will be received under the 2022 Plan over its potential life, the following table provides information concerning the benefits that were received by the following persons and groups during 2021: each named executive officers; all current executive officers, as a group; and all current employees who are not executive officers, as a group.
+Accordingly, in lieu of providing information regarding benefits that will be received under the 2022 Plan over its potential life, the following table provides information concerning the benefits that were received by the following persons and groups during 2021: each named executive officer; all current executive officers, as a group; all current directors who are not executive officers, as a group; and all current employees who are not executive officers, as a group.

-Options Stock Awards 1 Name and Position Average Exercise Price (\$) Number of Dollar Value (\$)رار Number of Awards (#) Douglas J. Pferdehirt, Chief Executive Officer and Chair - - 12,609,993 1,580,199 Alf Melin, Chief Financial Officer - - 1,949,993 244,360 Justin Rounce, Executive Vice President and Chief Technology Officer - - 2,549,933 319,548 Jonathan Landes President, Subsea - - 1,187,488 148,808 Barry Glickman President, Subsea - - 1,339,986 167,918 All Current Executive Officers 21,166,391 2,652,430 All Current Directors (excludes executive officers) 772,895 96,854 All Current Employees (excludes executive officers) 18,424,032 2,308,776
+Opt ons Stock Awards 1 Name and Position Average Exercise Price (\$) Number of Awards (#) Dollar Value (\$) (1) Number of Awards (#) Douglas J. Pferdehirt, Chief Executive Officer and Chair - - 12,609,993 1,580,199 Alf Melin, Chief Financial Officer - - 1,949,993 244,360 Justin Rounce, Executive Vice President and Chief Technology Officer - - 2,549,933 319,548 Jonathan Landes President, Subsea - - 1,187,488 148,808 Barry Glickman President, Subsea - - 1,339,986 167,918 All Current Executive Officers 21,166,391 2,652,430 All Current Directors (excludes executive officers) 772,895 96,854 All Current Employees (excludes executive officers) 18,424,032 2,308,776